TrebledJ/trebledj.github.io/content/posts/programming/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 <sup>Artefacts distort the signal from time to time.</sup>
 {.caption}

 But what if we prep, then start, then wait?
-This way, the buffer will be secure; but this causes the signal to stall while prepping.
+This way, the buffer won't be overwritten; but this causes the signal to stall while prepping.

 <a id="stall-img"></a>
 {% image "assets/img/posts/misc/dsp/osc-sine-440-stall.jpg", "Oscilloscope of sine wave with stalls (horizontal breaks with no change).", "post1" %}